emberjs/website/source/guides/testing/test-runners.md

 ### The Karma Test Runner

-The [Karma test runner][karma] is a different approach.
+The [Karma test runner][karma] is another approach.
 To get started using `karma` you will need to install a few node modules.
 Here is an example of a [package.json][package.json] file which includes everything that you will need to get started.

 ```javascript
 // package.json